After health ruling, will U.S. be ready for the law?

 Joseph Antos, a health expert with the conservative American Enterprise Institute, believes the administration could have difficulty setting up federal exchanges because of the sheer complexity of the task.

 "They won't be ready everywhere.
-And even the degree of readiness - the idea that everything's going to be smooth - smooth is not the word you attach to implementation," he said.
+And even the degree of readiness - the idea that everything's going to be smooth - smooth is not the word you attach to implementation," he added

-(Additional reporting by Salimah Ebrahim in Washington and Kathy Finn in New Orleans; Editing by Michele Gershberg and Andre Grenon)
+(Additional reporting by Salimah Ebrahim; editing by Michele Gershberg and Andre Grenon)

-Note: (This story is corrected with the name of Wisconsin Governor)